mchalela/GriSPy/docs/source/tutorial.rst

 **Example in 2D Uniform Distribution**

-This example generates a 2D random uniform distribution, and them uses GriSPy to search neighbors within a given radius and/or the n-nearest neighbors
+This example generates a 2D random uniform distribution, and then uses GriSPy to search neighbors within a given radius and/or the n-nearest neighbors

 ----------------------------------------------------------------